 Article 490 prohibits premarital heterosexual activities, and also used against unmarried couples living together.
 “Adultery” is illegal and punished with a prison sentence of up to two years (Article 491).
 Article 483 mandates a prison sentence of one month to two years for any act of “public obscenity”.
 In 2013, following a complaint from a “Human Rights” association, A 15-year-old boy and 14-year-old girl, along with a 15-year-old boy who took the picture, were arrested for posting a picture of them kissing on Facebook (the case is known as #NadorKiss), charged under this article and detained for three days.

 In June 2015 two young women were harassed in a market in Inezgane for wearing skirts.
-Police arrested them and the girls were trialed.
-However, the both were acquitted of indecency charges in the trial.
+Police arrested them and the girls prosecuted for indecency.
+However, the both were acquitted.6bbc.com/news/world-africa-33410759

-The Moroccan penal code prohibits homosexuality and refers to it as “lewd or unnatural acts with an individual of the same sex” (Article 489).
-Homosexuals face often charges of prostitution, drunkenness and obscenity as well and several persons are jailed every year.
-Ironically, in May 2014, a “Human rights” association demanded harsher punishment according to Islamic religion for 6 homosexuals.
+The Moroccan Penal Code prohibits homosexuality and refers to it as “lewd or unnatural acts with an individual of the same sex” (Article 489).
+Homosexuals often face charges of prostitution, drunkenness and obscenity as well and several persons are jailed every year.

 In general, there are no laws prohibiting religious clothing or the use of religious symbols in public or private sphere.
 However, some women stated, that some employers required them to remove their Hijab during working hours.